 The word Hummus is an Arabic word meaning “Chickpeas”.
-Hummus is a Arab dip or spread that is made from chickpeas that have been cooked, then blended with tahini (a paste from sesame seeds), lemon juice, garlic and salt.
+It is an Arab dip or spread that is made from chickpeas that have been cooked, then blended with tahini (a paste from sesame seeds), lemon juice, garlic and salt.
 (Source Wikipedia).
-It is vegan, gluten free, highly in fiber, protein and truly delicious!
+It is vegan, gluten-free, high in fibre, protein and truly delicious!

-My first taste of Hummus was in Qatar where you can find it in every Arabic restaurant and not only.
-A Lebanese friend tought me how to make the perfect Hummus.
+My first taste of this dish was in Qatar where you can find it in every Arabic restaurant and not only.
+A Lebanese friend taught me how to make the perfect Hummus.

 One of the most popular dishes and super easy to make it.
-In Qatar, they serve it with those huge pita breads with many different salads, as baba Ghanoush, falafel, tabbouleh, all vegan and toothsome!
+In Qatar, they serve it with those huge pita bread with many different salads, as Moutabal (Baba Ghanoush), falafel, tabbouleh, all vegan and toothsome!
 I will gradually start posting Arabic recipes that I learned, during my nine years in Qatar. 🙂

 The recipe does not have any oil, you can just add it at the end if you wish.

-You can use canned chickpeas or to cook your own.
-Please note that the best taste will be with the cooked ones.
+You can use canned chickpeas or cook your own for your Hummus preparation.
+Please note that the best taste will be the cooked ones.
 In addition, the type of blender will determine the texture of the final dish.
 Enjoy! 🙂